 I thought to myself, “Talk about slow, how do they even find the nipples on those things?
 It must take forever to milk all those nuts!”
 And then we pulled up to the market.
 Wow!
 I had been to the Green Market in Union Square, Manhattan, but until now I had never seen such colors in fruits and vegetables, nor had I ever seen so many delicious looking dishes in one place, all without a hint of animal in it.

-Gourmet salads, a raw-foods deli, fresh squeezed juices, squeeze-ur-own wheatgrass shots, vegan tiramisu and cakes, and fruits and vegetables I had never even heard of before.
-Things like Nori crackers, chickpea carrot croquettes, flax seed crackers and Essene breads.
+Gourmet salads, a raw-foods deli, freshly squeezed juices, squeeze-ur-own wheatgrass shots, vegan tiramisu and cakes, and fruits and vegetables I had never even heard of before.
+Things like Nori crackers, chickpea carrot croquettes, flax seed crackers, and Essene bread.
 I was blown away.
 “Try a Temple Ball” she said.
 Temple Balls are all-raw, premium almonds, raisins, medjool dates and walnuts rolled in sesame seeds.
 And they are delicious and satisfying.

 As my friend shopped for her weekly vegan-cooking staples, I headed over to the vegan ice cream section to have a taste.
 I grew up in Wisconsin so I know a little about dairy, and I promise you that in a blind taste test I would not have been able to pick the difference between the chocolate vegan ice cream and a pint of Hagen Daaz.